Robert J. White: Research

 In 1970, after a long series of preliminary experiments, White performed a transplant of one monkey head onto the body of another monkey.
 Because the surgery included severing the spine at the neck, the subjects were paralyzed from the neck down.
 After the surgery, because the cranial nerves within the brain were still intact and nourished by the circulatory system from the new body, the monkey could still hear, smell, taste, eat and follow objects with its eyes.

 Ultimately, immune rejection caused the monkey to die after nine days.
-Dr. Jerry Silver, an expert in regrowing severed nerves, called White's experiments on monkeys, "fairly barbaric."
+Jerry Silver, an expert in regrowing severed nerves, called White's experiments on monkeys, "fairly barbaric."

 During the 1990s, White planned to perform the same operation on humans and practiced on corpses at a mortuary.
 He hoped he could do head transplant surgery on the physicist Stephen Hawking and the actor Christopher Reeve.
-The continuation of White's work in head transplantation research and application has been discussed recently in the neurosurgical literature by Dr. Canavero; the feasibility of spinal cord reconstruction and cephalo-spinal linkage in humans received support in 2014 from a German study.
+The continuation of White's work in head transplantation research and application has been discussed recently in the neurosurgical literature by Italian neurosurgeon Sergio Canavero; the feasibility of spinal cord reconstruction and cephalo-spinal linkage in humans received support in 2014 from a German study.

+Death

+White died at his home in Geneva, Ohio, on September 16, 2010, at age 84 after suffering from diabetes and prostate cancer.